 The detailed circuit and software design is completed.
 A working prototype is built and the design is refined to meet the specifications, which also are refined.
 A project document - the project manual - is written.
 Like the design, the manual is the main project document subject to future change.
+An example of the kind of manual that has the inclusiveness typical of Innovatia project manuals is the classic red Apple II Reference Manual, January 1978.
 Design Completion is achieved when no further progress can or need be made before the next step.
 This is the final step for some Innovatia projects.

 D0 ECB layout and order

 Circuit board layout revision is followed by a build of several units (usually 3 to 5) using the parts and construction similar to that expected of a manufactured unit.
 Units are tested against specification and refinements are made.
 The completion of the evaluation step is marked by Prototype Release and usually completes the project for Innovatia.
 At prototype release, board kits (which also include magnetics parts components to simplify their build by the prototype builder) are made available.
 Project community refinements then update the design.
 Optional supplier designware - hardware and software “source code” - is available as a one-time licensed purchase.